Emma Cline’s The Girls is a serious novel, and seriously disturbing.

 The LaBianca murders, perpetrated by Manson, Tex Watson and Manson’s girls the following night, are not mentioned.
 The Gary Hinman murder is only alluded to, without using names.
 The murders of James Willett and Don ‘Shorty’ Shea and the attempted assassination of President Gerald Ford are outside the scope of Evie’s story.

 The fictional Evie Boyd owes her material comforts to the fortune built by her grandmother, a movie star.
 Emma Cline is the grand-daughter of the man who invented the Jacuzzi.
-Mary Jennifer died at age 21, leaping off a rooftop, either a suicide or an acid casualty.
+There was at least one pubescent girl with movie star connections embroiled in the Manson cult [I have amended this blog’s original wording, which specified an individual, almost certainly confusing that individual with a different child of Hollywood, for which I sincerely apologise].
 Emma Cline was a pubescent actress whose experiences in Los Angeles as a teen on the fringes of the entertainment world and later attempting to transition to a young adult actress were so demeaning she tossed it in and instead undertook a Masters of Fine Arts (Writing) at Columbia University in New York.

 At Columbia, Emma Cline as a writing talent is remembered by one faculty member as “head and shoulders above everyone else”, which is born out by The Girls.
 She quickly progressed to writing for Salon, O Magazine and The New Yorker, with fiction in The New Yorker, Granta, Tin House and Paris Review, before she was signed to a three-book fiction deal by Random House, for a rumoured $2 million.